 Most social media networks allow pretty much anyone to join and have an account, which means various kinds of bullies and internet trolls will also sign up so they can take their abusive behaviors into the digital world.
 Cyberbullying is especially prevalent among teenagers on social media.
 Studies show that almost 60% of teens in the USA have personally experienced cyberbullying or some other kind of abusive behavior online.
 No one likes being made fun of, and bullying of any kind leads to an increase of depression and anxiety in victims, as well as the risk of suicidal thoughts and actions.

 Instead of ignoring the issue, marketers owe it to their audience, especially their younger audience, to address cyberbullying when it happens.
+Educate yourself on the dangers of cyberbullying and other hurtful social media content by reading articles and guides that address the issue and offer solutions to help.
 Customers love and trust brands who will take a stand and aren’t afraid to speak out against cyberbullying.
 So show your audience that you care and want to help put a stop to cyberbullying by joining the conversation and showing your concern.
 Supporting and promoting organizations and initiatives that combat it is also a great idea.

 Social Media’s Effect on Identity and Image